How To Find The Slope Of A Demand Curve

 4. Non-Linear Demand Curves

 Many real-world demand curves are not linear.
-Their slope changes along the curve.
+Because of that, their slope changes along the curve.
 For non-linear demand curves, represented by equations like quadratic or exponential functions, the slope is not constant.
 To find the slope at a specific point, you need to use calculus and find the derivative of the demand function with respect to price.
 The derivative gives the instantaneous slope at any given point on the curve.

 dQ/dP = -5 + 2P